Fort Lauderdale–Hollywood International Airport: Future

-Several airport projects are planned or underway as of 2024, to be completed by the end of the decade, in line with the airport's master plan.
+Several airport projects are planned or underway as of 2026 and are expected to be completed by the end of the decade, in line with the airport's master plan.
 These include the construction of airside terminal connections between Terminals 1, 2, and 3, the intermodal center, Terminal 5, and an automated people mover connecting the terminals, garages, and the intermodal center.
 Additionally, the Palm Garage is to be reconstructed, with an on-site hotel & conference center built adjacent to the reconstructed garage, while Terminal 3 will be rebuilt & expanded and a station on the proposed Broward Commuter Rail section of the FEC Coastal Link is established.

 An elevated light rail service known as PREMO Light Rail linking the airport, the Broward County Convention Center, and Port Everglades is also proposed.
 As of 2024, this first phase of the light rail system is anticipated to be completed by 2028.

-In 2026, FLL will become a hub for soccer fans as a main transportation point for fans for World Cup 2026 events in the Miami/Fort Lauderdale area and the seven games being hosted at Hard Rock Stadium, 15 miles south of the airport.